darsan012/react-native-playground/README.md

 This is a react native practice application.
 This project showcase different components used in react native applications.

+## This project was created by using

+    react-native init dumplingapp

 ## Packages Used

 ```